camille-hdl/website/content/blog/php-compose-elastica-queries/index.md

 }
 ```

-Then, we need to figure out what Query to build for a given field:
+Then, we need to figure out what kind of Query to build for a given field:

 ```php
 use \Elastica\Query\SimpleQueryString;